 3. Silk Textile Industry

-The silk is named the ‘queen of all fabrics’ owing to its distinctive features.
+Silk is named the ‘queen of all fabrics’ owing to its distinctive features.
 The Indian silk industry is the largest producer globally, with over 100 silk textile mills in India.
 India is also the only country that produces all the commercial silk variants, namely Mulberry, Tropical Tasar, Oak Tasar, Muga, and Eri.

 The leading states in silk production include Karnataka, West Bengal, Andhra Pradesh, and Tamil Nadu.
 These states produce 90% of the total silk in India.
-The industry has high employment potential, low capital investment, and lucrative margins for the silk growers.
+The industry has high employment potential, low capital investment, and lucrative margins for silk growers.

 4. Jute Textile Industry

-The jute textile industry is second to the cotton industry in terms of production..
+The jute textile industry is second to the cotton industry in terms of production.
 It is prevalent in the country’s eastern regions.
 Being an export-oriented industry, its survival depends solely upon its export performance.

 The leading producers include West Bengal, Bihar, and Assam.
 West Bengal produces four-fifth of all jute in India.
 The industry supports the livelihood of 0.37 million workers in organized mills and several lakhs of jute farm families.

-History of Textile Industry in India
+History of the Textile Industry in India

 For the last 4,000 years, India has been known for its textile industries.
 Even though the textile industry in India declined steeply during the colonial regime, it regained its charm again in the early nineteenth century.